robcodehub/fullstack-recipe-clone-public/README.md

 - [ ] Display the Home component when the url matches `/`
 - [ ] Display the all-recipes component when the url matches `/recipes`
 - [ ] Display the all-users component when the url matches `/users`
-- [ ] Add links to the navbar that can be used to navigate to the recipes view and the users view as well as the home page
+- [ ] Add links to the navbar that can be used to navigate to the recipes view and the users view as well as the home page.
+The links should show the total number of users and the total number of recipes.

  </details>

 ### Tier 1b